Antox/Antox/README.md

 - Improve the ChatMessagesAdapter ([design goal](http://assets.hardwarezone.com/img/2013/11/messages.jpg))
 - Store a list of up to date DHT servers (SettingsActivity)
 - Add a QR scanner for adding friends and generating a QR of the users own public key
+- Fix app crashing when you launch barcode scanner then back out of it

 ###In Progress